feinheit/django-facebook-graph/README.rst

 The facebook app adds the models: Users, Events, Pages, Photos, Posts and Requests to the admin interface.
 Django can fetch the data from facebook on save and store it locally.
 It is not yet possible to create a model this way and upload it to facebook except for Photos.
 There is a login button so you can access private data as well.
+Scores and achievements can also be created and tracked.
+And if someone is fed up with your app, the deauthorize callback can automatically delete all his data.

 Simple usage of Facebook Auth:
 ==============================

- * add 'facebook' to your INSTALLED_APPS. it will create a table where to store all connected facebook users.
+ * add 'facebook' and the required models to your INSTALLED_APPS.
+It will create a table where to store all connected facebook users.
  * add 'facebook.backends.authentication.AuthenticationBackend' to AUTHENTICATION_BACKENDS
  * add url(r'^accounts/', include('facebook.backends.registration.urls')) to your urls
  * now you can insert the facebook button: <fb:login-button perms="email" onlogin="window.location.href='{% url auth_login %}?next={{ request.get_full_path }}'"></fb:login-button>